-New Volvo EX30 Cross Country: specs and exclusive review of new electric off-roader
+Volvo EX30 Cross Country: full UK pricing, specs and ice drive review

 It’s been 25 years since Volvo introduced the Cross Country badge to its line-up with the V70 XC.
-In the UK at least, this rugged, off-road-biased trim level petered out to nothing, with none of the brand’s current range being offered in Cross Country guise.
-It’s back for 2025, though, and for the first time ever the Cross Country name will feature on an electric car.
+In the UK at least, this rugged, off-road-biased trim level petered out, and in the end none of the brand’s range was offered in Cross Country guise.
+It’s back for 2025, though, with the EX30 marking the first time that the Cross Country name has featured on an electric car.

-It’s not all show, though, because the Cross Country gets a ride height raised by 19mm – 12mm from a fresh chassis set-up, and 7mm from new set of wheels.
-These are 19 inches as standard, but you can also option chunky off-road tyres on 18-inch rims.
+It’s not all show, though, because the Cross Country’s ride height is raised by 19mm – 12mm from a fresh chassis set-up, and 7mm from new set of wheels.
+These are 19 inches as standard, but you can also specify chunky off-road tyres on 18-inch rims.
 As with the old V90 Cross Country, the EX30 Cross Country gets new wing mirrors due to the difference in driving position.
-We were told these wing mirrors will also be used on a future model, which we can only assume will be the new ES90 electric saloon.

-The Cross Country’s steering, five-link rear suspension, spring rate and damping have also been adjusted to a softer setting to deliver a “relaxed and comfortable driving experience”.
+The Cross Country’s steering, five-link rear suspension, spring rate and damping have also been adjusted to a softer setting to deliver what Volvo calls a “relaxed and comfortable driving experience”.

-Based on the most powerful EX30, you can only have the Cross Country with the dual-motor set-up.
-That means it’s got the same 422bhp and 543Nm of torque, although the Cross Country is 0.1 seconds slower to 62mph (a still very punchy 3.7 seconds) than the standard Twin Motor due to those rugged tweaks.
+Being based on the most powerful EX30, the Cross Country comes only with the dual-motor set-up.
+That means it has the same 422bhp and 543Nm of torque, although the Cross Country is 0.1 seconds slower from 0 to 62mph than the standard Twin Motor due to those rugged tweaks (albeit in a still very punchy 3.7 seconds).
 There’s also the same 69kWh battery (64kWh usable), but with the optional off-road tyres fitted, the Cross Country’s range is reduced and you can expect around 230 miles from a charge.
 With the standard tyres you’ll get 264 miles according to the official WLTP cycle.

-A few accessories will be available to customise the Cross Country for “every adventure”.
-These include a massive Volvo-branded roof rack, mud flaps and an electric towbar.
-Inside it’s business as usual with the same cabin as the regular EX30, meaning a 12.3-inch portrait-orientated touchscreen dominates the dashboard.
-Given the wait time for the Cross Country, Volvo has introduced all the latest over-the-air updates the EX30 has received during the time it’s been on sale, with upgrades to its Google-based infotainment system.
+A few accessories will be available to customise the Cross Country, and these include a massive Volvo-branded roof rack, mud flaps and an electric towbar.
+Inside, it’s business as usual with the same cabin as the regular EX30, meaning a 12.3-inch portrait-orientated touchscreen dominates the dashboard.
+Volvo has already introduced all the over-the-air updates the regular EX30 has received since it’s been on sale, with upgrades to its Google-based infotainment system.

-Feedback from EX30 owners has seen things such as the 360-degree camera being able to work without the car going into gear, extra voice-command functionality and the addition of Apple CarPlay, too.
-The interior is offered in two colour combinations, with ‘Pine’ including Volvo’s wool and ‘Nordico’ upholstery, or ‘Indigo’ featuring recycled denim material for a dark blue and purple colourway.
+Feedback from EX30 owners has led to features such as the 360-degree camera being able to work without the car going into gear, extra voice-command functionality and the addition of Apple CarPlay.
+The interior is offered in two colour combinations; ‘Pine’ includes Volvo’s wool and ‘Nordico’ upholstery, while ‘Indigo’ features recycled denim material for a dark blue and purple colour scheme.

-The Cross Country name, in effect, spawned the XC-badged range of SUVs that have become such a success for Volvo, so despite this being the first Cross Country-branded electric car – and something other than an estate or saloon (don’t forget the short-lived S60 Cross Country) – it makes sense for the EX30 to bear the name.
+The Cross Country name, in effect, spawned the XC-badged range of SUVs that have become such a success for Volvo, so despite this being the first Cross Country-branded electric car – and something other than an estate or saloon – it makes sense for the EX30 to bear the name.

 Volvo expects Cross Country versions to make up potentially less than 10 per cent of total EX30 sales in the UK, but that shouldn’t deter the firm from making more Cross Country models.